JSDevCode/report-json-server/README.md

 }
 ```

-JSON-server automatically creates an id for the new item and adds it to the collection in db.json.

 ## Usage

 You can use different tools to test API calls.
 Postman is used in the screenshot as an example, but any HTTP client will work.
+Here are examples of the most common REST methods.
+In this guide the focus will be on GET and POST.

 - GET: /users
 - POST: /users